getsolus/help-center-docs/devlog/2024-01-29-dont-call-me-mate.md

 ![MATE Transition Tool Launch](img/2024-01-29-dont-call-me-mate/MTT-launch.png)

-3. Users select either Solus Budgie or Solus XFCE.
+3. Users select either Solus Budgie or Solus Xfce.
 The tool installs the selected edition, removes MATE, and prompts for a reboot
 4. The tool removes itself after a successful transition.

 Simple.
 At least, that's what we want users to think.